8838drake/Bede.Less/README.md

 **[Media Queries](#media-query-usage)**

 ##File Naming
-File Names should be camelcased and, if necessary, be preceded by platform and file type which `zshould be separated with a hyphen.
+File Names should be camelcased and, if necessary, be preceded by platform and file type which `should be separated with a hyphen.

 #####Good
 ```